 - You can come along and work in the space and get support when needed or just turn up and ask specific questions and go.
 Either is fine!

-- The sessions can be very busy.
-We are looking to expand provision for SMASH in future if it is well-used.
+- The provisions for this have been hugely expanded but if it is to be continued it needs to get used!!
 To provide helpful feedback please follow this link and fill in this short form.

 - We can help with understanding: notes, ideal solutions and general guidance on problem solving.

 - MSB study spaces.
 Study spaces are available through out the MSB building.
 See the MSB virtual tour.
 The spaces include: